bptlab/ark_automate/wiki/Styling-concept.md

 In principle, before each use of CSS should be considered whether the use in the planned place is absolutely necessary.
 Special caution with:

-- **Changes of colors, font sizes and fonts:** Should be urgently avoided, since we always refer to the properties defined in the theme.
+- **Changes of colors, font sizes, and fonts:** Should be urgently avoided since we always refer to the properties defined in the theme.
 - **Add spacing (padding):** Should be urgently avoided, as AntD's Space component should be used for this.

 ### Basic rules for style information:

-- we do **just use inline CSS with AntD componentes for 1-2 properties** -> all CSS code with more than two properties is outsourced to external files.
+- we do **just use inline CSS with AntD components for 1-2 properties** -> all CSS code with more than two properties is outsourced to external files.
 - **global CSS properties** (which cannot be specified in the theme) are only written to `Index.css` to prevent several sources of global style
 - **local CSS properties** are written to a file next to the component where they occur and CSS modules are used for this purpose
 - if **multiple components** need the **same customization**, the CSS property should be set in a CSS modules file next to the common parent component

 ### CSS vs. CSS modules

 In React the style of "normal" CSS files like _Example.css_ are defined globally.
-Therfore you don't need to explicitly import the CSS file to use the style.
+Therefore you don't need to explicitly import the CSS file to use the style.
 Thus be very careful when using normal CSS files and keep in mind that the style you define can be used in any file of the repository.
 For example when you define the following style...

 ```css